anvilglobaldynamics/torque/meta/api-docs/edit-customer.md

 ```
 { code: VALIDATION_ERROR } // validation error on one of the fields
 { code: APIKEY_INVALID } // the api key is invalid
+{ code: CUSTOMER_INVALID } // customer does not exist
 { code: PHONE_ALREADY_IN_USE } // the phone number is already associated
 ```